TIBCOSoftware/snappydata/docs/howto.md

 3. Double-click on the **SnappyDataODBCDriverInstaller.msi** file, and follow the steps to complete the installation.

 ### Connect to the SnappyData cluster
-Once you have installed snappyData ODBC Driver, you can connect to SnappyData cluster in following ways:
+Once you have installed SnappyData ODBC Driver, you can connect to SnappyData cluster in following ways:

 * Use the SnappyData Driver Conneciton URL: